-Julie Vallée, Aurélie Douet and Guillaume Le Roux
+Julie Vallée, Aurélie Douet and Guillaume Le Roux about Mobiliscope

 Julie Vallée, senior CNRS researcher at the Géographie-cités laboratory; Aurélie Douet, a former project manager at INED who is currently a research engineer at Géographie-cités; and Guillaume le Roux, a research fellow at INED, present the Mobiliscope tool and recent additions to it.

 Mobiliscope is an open-access online tool that uses interactive maps and figures to show variations in people present in cities day and night as they move about to get to their places of work, schools, leisure activities, or go shopping.
 A major use of the tool is to measure the extent of social segregation within cities around the clock, thereby bringing to light districts hourly variations.
 Such space-time approach is in direct contrast to the static and residential perspective usually taken to describe urban areas and their social mix without accounting for people’s daily trips.

 Mobiliscope can now be used to explore hourly variations of present population and social mix in 58 cities from 5 different countries.

 What initial data does Mobiliscope use?

 Mobiliscope team used trip data collected in the framework of large and representative households surveys.
 These surveys provide precise information not only on people’s trips (points of departure and of destination, times, purpose and mode of travel) but also on people’s demographic and social profile (sex, age, education level, income, etc.).
 We have first transformed trip dataset into location dataset and then aggregated these location data not only by hour and by district, but also according to people’s demographic and social profiles), their travel purpose and their mode of transportation.